Corporate Cards

 Managing fuel expenses in your business

-According to the American Transport Research Institute (ATRI), fuel accounts for almost a quarter of trucking company operating expenses and costs an average of $22.23 USD per hour, per vehicle in 2023.
+According to the American Transportation Research Institute (ATRI), fuel accounts for almost a quarter of trucking companies’ operating expenses and costs an average of $22.23 USD per hour per vehicle.

 Saving on fuel frees up cash in your business.
 Reducing fuel costs also goes hand-in-hand with lower emissions, which can help you meet climate action targets.